Content Overview Of The Cambridge Health Alliance Child Psychiatry Training Program: FIRST YEAR

 Adolescent Assessment Unit (AAU), Cahill 3, Cambridge Hospital - 10 weeks

 The AAU rotation provides a rich clinical experience with adolescents and their families involving close work with multidisciplinary staff in a team format, both as primary clinician on cases and as the medication consultant.
 Fellows gain experience negotiating with outside systems and presenting evaluations in teams and to outside providers in systems meetings.
-The Rotation Supervisor of the AAU rotation is Dr. Gloria Carrera.
+The Rotation Supervisor of the AAU rotation is the unit's medical director, Dr. Gloria Carrera.